qdzlug/ironbank-pipeline/scripts/cosign/cosign.md

 --cert https://repo1.dso.mil/ironbank-tools/ironbank-pipeline/-/raw/master/scripts/cosign/cosign-certificate.pem \
 registry1.dso.mil/ironbank/docker/scratch:ironbank
 ```
+### Verifying Attestations with Cosign 2.0

+To verify the attestation of an existing image in registry1 using Cosign 2.0, you can use either a certificate or a public key.

+### Verify with a Certificate

+If you have a certificate, you can use the cosign verify command with the --certificate and --certificate-chain options.
+Here is an example command:

+'''bash
+cosign verify \
+--certificate-identity 'ironbank@dsop.io' \
+--certificate-oidc-issuer-regexp '.*' \
+--certificate 'ironbank-pipeline/scripts/cosign/cosign-certificate.pem' \
+--certificate-chain 'ironbank-pipeline/scripts/cosign/cosign-ca-bundle.pem' \
+--signature-digest-algorithm=sha256 \
+--insecure-ignore-tlog \
+--insecure-ignore-sct \
+<image_name>:<image_tag>

+In this command, replace <image_name> and <image_tag> with the name and tag of the image you want to verify.
+The options --certificate-identity, --certificate-oidc-issuer-regexp, and --signature-digest-algorithm are used to specify additional details about the certificate being used for verification.

+### Verify with a Public Key

+If you have a public key, you can use the cosign verify command with the --key option.
+Here is an example command:

+'''bash
+cosign verify --key cosign.pub registry1.dso.mil/ironbank/suse/bci/bci-base:15.4 --insecure-ignore-tlog

+In this command, replace cosign.pub with the path to your public key file, and replace registry1.dso.mil/ironbank/suse/bci/bci-base:15.4 with the name and tag of the image you want to verify.
+The --insecure-ignore-tlog option is used to ignore any transparency logs that may be present.

+It's important to note that certificates and public keys are not interchangeable, and you should use the appropriate option based on what you have available to you.

 Note: Because each attestation is individually added to the `.att` OCI artifact as DSSE envelopes, each envelope has its own signature.
 Therefore each attestation's signature must be validated individually.